zhenyu92/ML_Random_Forest_House_Price_Predictor/README.md

-# Chan Zhen Yue's Technical Assessment for AIAP
+# House Price Predictor for Sindian District
 This project is a part of the evaluation of my application to AIAP.

 ### Project Status: [Completed]